Kpada/game_of_life/README.md

 ## Linting and Static Analysis

 The project uses [pre-commit](https://pre-commit.com/) to enforce coding style and check for common errors.
-The full list of checks can be found in the [pre-commit config file](.pre-commit-config.yaml).
+The full list of checks can be found in the [.pre-commit-config.yaml](.pre-commit-config.yaml) config file.

 The pre-commit hooks can be run with the following command: